 Where does the profit go?

-As Lasercraft is a not-for-profit organisation, all profits generated go back into supporting individuals with disabilities.
-Allowing us to increase work opportunity and expanding our workforce.
+As Lasercraft is a not-for-profit organisation, all profits generated go back into supporting individuals with disabilities, allowing us to increase work opportunities and expanding our workforce.

 Are my taxes paying for this?

 Taxes are not paying for this.
 We are a not-for-profit disability employment service and are funded through sales made from product purchases.
 People with disabilities have their individual funding packages through the NDIS which provides them with personalised support, allowing them to live their lives and achieve set goals.
 Certain funding comes from individuals to provide them with the support they require to maintain their jobs.